igordejanovic/parglare/docs/disambiguation.md

 - **input_str** - input string,
 - **position** - current position in the input string.
 - **get_tokens** - a callable used to get the tokens recognized using the default strategy.
-Custom disambiguation might decide to return choose one of the returned tokens or make one if no tokens are recognized by default strategy.
+Called without parameters.
+Custom disambiguation might decide to return this list if no change is necessary, reduce the list, or extend it with new tokens.
+See the example bellow how to return list with a token only if the default recognition doesn't succeed.

-**Returns:** an instance of `Token` class or `None` if no token is found.
+**Returns:** a list of `Token` class instances or `None`/empty list if no token is found.

 To instantiate `Token` pass in the symbol and the value of the token.
 Value of the token is usually a sub-string of the input string.